gavinband/gavinband.github.io/_posts/2017-05-16-Getting_biobank_data_into_R.md

 list()
 ```

+(Behind the scenes, this seems to call Rcpp's `compileAttributes()`, which generates two files, `src/RcppExports.cpp` and `R/RcppExports.R`.
+Those files contain a pair of functions that glue the R and C++ code together.
+But since this Just Seems To Work(TM), no point in worrying about that for now.

 ## Making it link ##
 Now comes the hard part.
 I've got some existing C++ code in the bgen package.
-It is built into object files and libraries with the bgen package (that uses the [waf build system]().)
+It is built into object files and libraries with the bgen package (that uses the [waf build system](https://github.com/waf-project/waf).)
 I need to link it into this package.
 How?

 Several lost hours later I've reached the following solution.
 First, I've chosen to distribute rbgen as a subdirectory of the bgen repo.
 This means I can link directly to the build results from that package, rather than building them all over again.
-Second, it turns out the build is controlled by a file called `Makevars` that also lives in the `src/` directory.  `Makevars` is a [makefile]().
+Second, it turns out the build is controlled by a file called `Makevars` that also lives in the `src/` directory.  `Makevars` is a [makefile](https://en.wikipedia.org/wiki/Makefile).
 But it is called `Makevars`.
 Go figure.
 Anyway `Makevars` does not seem to exist to start off with, so I made one.
 Here's what it looks like:
 ```
 # in src/Makevars
 PKG_CPPFLAGS = \